• Kristen W. Springer

 • Office: Davison Hall, 040

-Her current scholarship focuses on the health effects of gendered norms and family dynamics among older adults.
-Specifically, most of her research centers on three related areas: 1) long-term health effects of childhood abuse; 2) marital income dynamics and men’s health; and 3) masculinity ideals, socioeconomic status, and health outcomes.
-She has also begun extending this agenda to theorize and model the biological and biosocial processes underlying these substantive areas.
-She has research published in journals including American Journal of Sociology, American Journal of Public Health, Gender & Society, Journal of Health and Social Behavior, Journal of Marriage and Family, Social Science & Medicine, and Social Science Research.
+Professor Springer’s scholarship focuses broadly on gender and health, prioritizing the intersection of social and biological influences.
+Recent areas of research include: 1) qualitative analysis exploring how policy changes shape medical care for vulnerable groups; 2) experimental studies of biosocial reactions to masculinity threats; 3) conceptual and methodological interventions for how to best research gender and health using biosocial and intersectional frameworks; and 4) quantitative analyses on masculinity ideals, socioeconomic status, marriage, and men’s health.
+She has published in journals including American Journal of Sociology, American Journal of Public Health, Gender & Society, Journal of Health and Social Behavior, Journal of Marriage and Family, Social Science & Medicine, and Social Science Research.
 Professor Springer’s research has also been featured in national and international news sources including ABC News, LA Times, The New York Times, US News & World Report, Wall Street Journal, and USA Today.
-Professor Springer teaches advanced research methods, sociology of the family, and classes on incorporating biology and the social environment.
+She teaches classes on research methods, family, gender, and biosociology.

 • Faculty Article(s):